 This winter, fill your home with the cosy aromas of mulled cider.
 Spiced with ginger, star anise and cinnamon, mulled cider is the perfect warming winter tipple.
 It's a delicious alternative to the more familiar mulled wine.

 With two mature apple trees at our cottage in Suffolk, we often make cider from the surplus apples.
 So it was inevitable for me to try my hand at making mulled cider.
 Once I tried it soon became a regular winter tipple and I now serve it alongside mulled wine at festive gatherings and it's hard to say which is the most popular.

-I liked the idea of mulling the cider with ginger, as apple and ginger are such a good combination.
-To this I added a hint of star anise and cinnamon.
+I liked to mull cider with ginger, as apple and ginger are such a good combination.
+To this I add a hint of star anise and cinnamon.
 If you don't have star anise, a few cloves will give a nice spiciness.

 When served warm, it is a delicious winter drink, but also surprisingly good served cold.
 In addition, it's cheaper and lower in alcohol than mulled wine.
 All in all well worth giving a try.

 - Cider – A still dry cider is the best for mulling.
 You can use a cloudy or clear cider.